-As of January 2015, more than 26,000 civilians are estimated to have died violent deaths as a result of the war.
+As of April 2021, more than 71,000 Afghan and Pakistani civilians are estimated to have died as a direct result of the war.

 The war has exacerbated the effects of poverty, malnutrition, poor sanitation, lack of access to health care, and environmental degradation on Afghans’ health.